Submitty/Submitty/Docs/student_auto_feed/readme.txt

 accounts.php
 This is a command line script that will auto-create user authentication accounts for all Submitty users.
-It should be noted that Submitty authentication is not tied to the databases' users table.
-Instead, authentication requires local Linux user accounts, which can also work with other campus authentication mechanisms like PAM and Kerberos.
+Authentication requires local Linux user accounts, which can also work with other campus authentication mechanisms like PAM and Kerberos.
 Therefore, submitty_student_auto_feed.php will not create authentication access for new students upserted into any course database.

 accounts.php is also intended to be run as a cron job, but the requirements are more stringent.